 Years 1 and 2 (expectations for the end of Year 2) Years 3 and 4 (expectations for the end of Year 4) Years 5 and 6 (expectations for the end of Year 6) Knowledge and other learning Knowledge and other learning Knowledge and other learning I know the difference between drawing pencils (eg 2H, HB, 2B).
 I know the primary and secondary colours.
-I know some famous artists and can comment on their work (eg Paul Klee contrasting with Leonardo da Vinci; Bridget Riley contrasting with Georges Seurat).
+I know some artists and can comment on their work (eg Paul Klee contrasting with Leonardo da Vinci; Bridget Riley contrasting with Georges Seurat).
+I can talk about what I see in art referring to visual and tactile elements, such as line, colour, texture, pattern, shape, form, space and composition.
 I know the difference between drawing pencils (eg 2H, HB, 2B), paints (eg poster and watercolour) and pastels (eg chalk and oil).
 I know and understand the colour wheel (specifically, primary/secondary colours, complementary colours and hot/cold colours).
-I know a growing number of famous artists (including designers and architects) and can comment on their work, including similarities and differences (eg as previous, plus Martha McDonald Napaltjarri contrasting with Wassily Kandinsky; Sir Christopher Wren contrasting with Zaha Hadid).
+I know a growing number of artists (including designers and architects) and can comment on their work, including similarities and differences (eg as previous, plus Martha McDonald Napaltjarri contrasting with Wassily Kandinsky; Sir Christopher Wren contrasting with Zaha Hadid).
+I can make comparisons and express opinions about pieces of art, referring to visual and tactile elements, such as line, colour, texture, pattern, shape, form, space and composition.
 I know the difference between drawing pencils (eg 2H, HB, 2B), paints (eg poster and watercolour) and pastels (chalk and oil); and know their effect including when talking about famous art.
-I know a wide range of famous artists (including designers and architects) and can comment on their work, including similarities and differences and making reference to visual and tactile elements (eg as previous, plus Barbara Hepworth and Henry Moore contrasting with Thomas J Price, William Morris contrasting with Orla Kiely).
+I know a wide range of artists (including designers and architects) and can talk about their work and my thoughts and feelings towards it (eg as previous, plus Barbara Hepworth and Henry Moore contrasting with Thomas J Price, William Morris contrasting with Orla Kiely).
+I can critique different pieces of art, referring to visual and tactile elements, such as line, colour, texture, pattern, shape, form, space and composition.
 I have an understanding of how art has changed over time (making reference to historical skills and concepts such as chronology, change and continuity, and cause and effect to help with this understanding).
 Skills Skills Skills I can use some processes to create drawings, paintings and other art.
 I can draw an object from direct observation with some accuracy.
 I can use different media (eg pencil, paint).
-I can use some visual and tactile elements: colour, pattern, texture.
+I can explore visual and tactile elements, such as line, colour, texture, pattern, shape, form, space and composition.
 I can use a range of processes to create art (eg drawings, paintings, sculpture, collage, printing, e-art and textiles).
 I can draw an object from direct observation with growing accuracy.
 I can use a range of media with some control (eg pencil, paint, pastel, charcoal).
-I can use visual and tactile elements (eg colour, pattern, texture, line, shape, form and space).
+I can use visual and tactile elements such as line, colour, texture, pattern, shape, form, space and composition.
 I can use a range of processes with success to create art (eg drawings, paintings, sculpture, collage, printing, e-art and textiles).
 I can draw an object accurately from direct observation.
 I can select and use a range of media with control (eg pencil, watercolours, poster paint, chalk pastel, oil pastel).
-I can use visual and tactile elements to achieve my intentions (eg colour, pattern, texture, line, shape, form and space).
+I can use visual and tactile elements to achieve my intentions such as line, colour, texture, pattern, shape, form, space and composition.
 I can mix paint effectively to achieve a desired colour.